91视频

 Chase and Armstrong Matta also presented on the course at an event hosted by CCAR entitled Leading with Civic Engagement: Faculty Info Session on Community-Engaged Work in Civic Engagement Courses on Friday, April 12.

-鈥淚t is a very eye-opening course when looking at the actions of the U.S. towards Latin American,鈥 said Armstrong Matta. 鈥淚t鈥檚 a really great experience to not just have in class discussions, but to get to see the work and even contribute to NACLA鈥檚 mission.鈥
+鈥淚t is a very eye-opening course when looking at the actions of the U.S. toward Latin American,鈥 said Armstrong Matta. 鈥淚t鈥檚 a really great experience to not just have in class discussions, but to get to see the work and even contribute to NACLA鈥檚 mission.鈥

 More from 91视频